CSIRO Purchase Order terms and conditions for supply of Goods and/or Services

 (a) payment of fees for Services the Supplier performed and for Goods the Supplier provided before the effective date of termination, provided the Supplier performed those Services or provided those Goods in accordance with the Contract and the Supplier is not otherwise in breach of the Contract; and

-(b) subject to this clause, any unavoidable Loss the Supplier incurs or sustains and directly attributable to the termination or partial termination of the Contract, provided that The Supplier fully substantiates the costs to CSIRO.
-These costs, in addition to any amounts paid or due, or becoming due, must not exceed total fees paid under the Contract.
+(b) subject to this clause, any unavoidable Loss the Supplier incurs or sustains and directly attributable to the termination of the Contract, provided that the Supplier reasonably substantiates the costs to CSIRO.

-14.1 In addition to its rights at common law, CSIRO may, by notice in writing to the Supplier, end the Contract immediately in whole or in part if:
+14.1 In addition to its rights at common law, CSIRO may, by notice in writing to the Supplier, end the Contract immediately if:

 (a) the Supplier suffers an Insolvency Event;

-(b) the Supplier breaches the Contract which is not, in the opinion of CSIRO, capable of rectification;
+(b) the Supplier breaches the Contract and the breach is not capable of rectification;

 (c) the Supplier breaches the Contract and the Supplier does not rectify the breach within 14 days after receiving a notice from CSIRO requiring the Supplier to rectify the breach;